 It is favourably located to existing secondary schools, with 2 schools within 400m of the site and further 2 within 1200m.
 However, they are generally constrained in capacities, with an overall small deficit of 3 places.
 Additional or extensions to existing education facilities are likely to be required to support growth generated from the area of search's development.
 The area of search is wholly within existing catchment areas of registered GPs.
 It is located approximately 1.2km from the nearest existing primary healthcare practice which has some capacity to meet existing and future needs.
 The area of search is approximately 2.5km from the Ilkeston Community Hospital which provides acute healthcare services.
 Acute healthcare provision is highly occupied in Derbyshire and additional services may be required to support existing and future needs.
-Housing considerations Modest house prices; good affordability; relatively high levels of home ownership; limited affordable housing А Economic Development The immediate surrounding area contains very few employment opportunities, with the site's MSOA containing just 800 jobs (lowest of any assessment sites) and a very low employment density.
+Housing considerations Modest house prices; good affordability; relatively high levels of home ownership; limited affordable housing A Economic Development The immediate surrounding area contains very few employment opportunities, with the site's MSOA containing just 800 jobs (lowest of any assessment sites) and a very low employment density.
 This is caused by Kirk Hallam's predominantly residential characteristics and the lack of substantial sites for businesses.
 Residents must commute out of the immediate local area for employment however, 52% do remain within Erewash for which is comfortably higher than the borough average.
 The area of search does benefit from the local community facilities in Kirk Hallam and from access to the A6096 which tranverses the area of search.
 However, the lack of existing employment base will be a large constraint on any future development as any demand would need to be stimulated, likely limiting the scale of the area of search.
 The area is fairly deprived, with the LSOA's ranked in the 3rd and 5th deprivation deciles (1st is most deprived).
 Therefore, any future development would have regeneration potential, but the area of search is constrained by limited economic development potential.
 R Regeneration The area of search is mostly located within the Erewash 007D and Erewash 007B LSOAs, with a small portion crossing into the Erewash 005D LSOA.
 The 2019 Index of Multiple of Deprivation (IMD) ranks the area of search's LSOAs as follows (1st decile is most deprived): The Erewash 007D LSOA is in the 5th deprivation decile, meaning it is amongst the 50% most deprived parts of the country The Erewash 007B LSOA is in the 3th deprivation decile, meaning it is amongst the 30% most deprived parts of the country; and The Erewash 005D LSOA is in the 8st deprivation decile, meaning it is amongst the 30% least deprived parts of the country.
 These rankings demonstrate that the majority of the site experiences fairly high levels of deprivation across multiple factors.
-Therefore, accounting for this, the Kirk Hallam Extension assessment area has significant potential for regeneration.
-G Spatial Planning considerations Land adjacent to Kirk Hallam.
-Area of search is bisected by the A6096.
-The areas of search as drawn adjoins E2.
-A strategic gap may be required.
-G
+Therefore, accounting for this, the G Kirk Hallam Extension assessment area has significant potential for Spatial Planning G